 To begin your no-fault divorce in the state of Washington, you’ll need to complete a Petition for Dissolution of Marriage, as well as some additional paperwork.
 You may fill out and file this paperwork yourself, but a divorce attorney can help ensure that everything is correct and that you aren’t accidentally giving away your legal rights.

 If you and your spouse are residents of King County, your petition and other paperwork need to be filed with the King County Superior Court; otherwise, you may file for your divorce in the county that either you or your spouse live in.
-After your paperwork is filed, you’ll have to legally serve both the petition and a summons to your spouse.
+After your paperwork is filed, you’ll have to legally serve both the petition and a summons on your spouse.

 There are specific rules for legal service regarding who may deliver the papers and how they must be delivered.
 Typically, they must be delivered in person, unless you have permission from the court to do otherwise; further, you cannot usually deliver them yourself.
 You may ask a friend to deliver the papers for free, but often the better option is to use a commercial service that specializes in this type of legal service.
 When in doubt, talk to your attorney about what would be your best legal option with regards to how to serve your spouse.
 Once papers have been served, your spouse has as long as thirty days to decide whether to contest the terms of the divorce.